pbs-assess/gfiphc/README.md

 1. Add lines for new year, `data_names_XXXX` in `check_iphc_spp_name()`.

 1. Update documentation of data sets in `R/data.R` if necessary.

+1. Go through and rerun the vignettes, adapting any called functions as necessary to include latest year of data, making sure the latest year is included and the maps make sense.

 ## Installation